robellorin/bigcommerce-prodsync1/README.md

 # Product Sync from Store A to Store B through bigcommerce webhook

-Sync Products, Categories, Brands, Images and Variant Options using Hooks.
+Sync Products, Categories, Brands, Images and Variant Options and Variants using Hooks.

+### Notes:

+- Product Updated Event: Check productUpdateEvents.md to see which fields trigger "updated" event.
+- Creating and Deleting Images don't trigger "updated" event.
+(According to API Docs)
+  - In reality creating and deleting image triggers this event
+  - Creating image triggers twice.
+  - When event triggered because of image, server doesn't receive 200 response. triggers again and again.
+- Creating Variants don't trigger "updated" event.
+- If you want to trigger an "updated" event, to start the store sync process, just include a field change in listed fields.

 ## 1. Install node modules